Introduction

 Diagnosing Female Sexual Interest/Arousal Disorder

-1. Absent or reduced interest in sexual activity
+- Absent or reduced interest in sexual activity

-2. Absent or reduced sexual or erotic thoughts or fantasies
+- Absent or reduced sexual or erotic thoughts or fantasies

-3. Absent or reduced initiation of sexual activity and typically unreceptive to a partner's attempts to initiate sex
+- Absent or reduced initiation of sexual activity and typically unreceptive to a partner's attempts to initiate sex

-5. Absent or reduced sexual interest or arousal in response to any internal or external sexual or erotic stimuli or cues
+- Absent or reduced sexual interest or arousal in response to any internal or external sexual or erotic stimuli or cues

-Three of the 6 symptoms listed above must be present for at least 6 months and need to be causing clinically significant distress.[37][38]
-The duration of the problem should be established during the assessment, including whether this has been lifelong or acquired and whether it is situational or generalized.
-Lifelong indicates the problem has been present since the patient became sexually active.
-Acquired indicates that the problem began after a time of relatively normal sexual function.
+The duration of the problem should be established during the assessment, including whether the symptoms have been lifelong or acquired and whether they are situational or generalized.
+Lifelong symptoms indicate the problem has been present since the patient became sexually active.
+Acquired symptoms indicate that the problem began after a time of relatively normal sexual function.
+Generalized symptoms are not limited to specific situations, partners, or stimulation, while situational symptoms occur only with certain situations, partners, or stimulation.
+The severity should also be categorized as causing the patient mild, moderate, or severe distress.

-Extracting etiological history is imperative in diagnosing HSDD or FSIAD.
-History about childhood female circumcision or genital mutilation, cultural orientation and upbringing about sexuality, and recent or previous history of genital tract trauma, including parturition-related trauma, may individually or collectively affect the sexual functionality of the glans clitoris and vestibule, which are associated with reception and perception of sexual stimuli.[3]
-Clitoral amputation or surgical damage of the clitoris and or surrounding genital tissue may affect the perception of sexual stimulation of such affected females.[10][12]
+Extracting etiological history is imperative in diagnosing FSIAD.
+History about childhood female circumcision or genital mutilation, cultural orientation and upbringing about sexuality, and recent or previous history of genital tract trauma, including parturition-related trauma, may individually or collectively affect the sexual functionality of the glans clitoris and vestibule, which are associated with reception and perception of sexual stimuli.[5]
+Clitoral amputation or surgical damage of the clitoris and or surrounding genital tissue may affect the perception of sexual stimulation of such affected women.[10][12]

-Physiological, psychological, and sociological factors that may predispose to or perpetuate sexual desire or interest disorder should be sought.[2][3][17]
-Comorbidities like diabetes, cardiorespiratory disorders, liver disease, thyroid disease, pituitary disorders, neurological conditions, and malignancy have been associated with the development of sexual desire disorders.[3][17]
-A woman with a new onset of symptomatology coinciding with lifestyle changes, including a new relationship, newly diagnosed medical condition, and or treatment of a medical, surgical, psychological, or psychiatric disorder, may have a different etiology for the newly developed sexual desire disorder when compared to a female with similar symptoms but of much longer or lifelong duration, without an identifiable recent change in life situation.[29]
+Additionally, physiological, psychological, and sociological factors that may predispose to or perpetuate sexual desire or interest disorder should be sought.[2][5][17]
+Comorbidities like diabetes, cardiorespiratory disorders, liver disease, thyroid disease, pituitary disorders, neurological conditions, and malignancy have been associated with the development of sexual desire disorders.[5][17]
+A woman with a new onset of symptomatology coinciding with lifestyle changes, including a new relationship, newly diagnosed medical condition, or treatment of a medical, surgical, psychological, or psychiatric disorder, may have a different etiology for the newly developed sexual desire disorder when compared to a woman with similar symptoms but of much longer or lifelong duration, without an identifiable recent change in life situation.[29]

-Adequate gynecological history should focus on identifying the menopausal status, particularly premature or surgical menopause, and other chronic gynecologic conditions that may cause dyspareunia, including vaginal atrophy, endometriosis, and pelvic inflammatory disease.[3][29]
+Adequate gynecological history should focus on identifying the menopausal status, particularly premature or surgical menopause, and other chronic gynecologic conditions that may cause dyspareunia, including vaginal atrophy, endometriosis, and pelvic inflammatory disease.[5][29]
 Eliciting current and previous medication history is equally important since antipsychotics, antidepressants, antihypertensives, corticosteroids, and hormones can all affect sexuality.[19][39]
-In some situations, further investigation may be required to exclude other medical comorbidities, to assess amenorrhea or oligomenorrhea, and especially to identify sex steroid deficiency.[26]
-The limitations in testosterone measurement make it difficult to correlate testosterone levels clinically with HSDD.[24]
+In some situations, further investigation may be required to exclude other medical comorbidities, assess amenorrhea or oligomenorrhea, and identify sex steroid deficiency.[26]
+The limitations in testosterone measurement make it difficult to correlate testosterone levels clinically with FSIAD.[24]

 Treatment / Management

-1. Treatment with Counseling and Therapy
+Treatment with Counseling and Therapy

-2. Treatment with FDA-approved Medications
+Treatment with Food and Drug Administration-Approved Medications

-3. Off-Label Medication Therapies
+Off-Label Medication Therapies

-Off-label medications used to treat HSDD include testosterone and bupropion.
+Off-label medications used to treat FSIAD include:

+- Testosterone: Available data show that testosterone treatment is effective in menopausal women with sexual desire dysfunction or decreased libido.[48]
+Evidence is mixed concerning the use of testosterone in premenopausal women, and further studies are needed for validation of its effectiveness.
+Most practice guidelines concerning testosterone supplementation for FSIAD in women do not recommend testing testosterone levels because no age-specific normal values for testosterone in women have been established.
+A common approach to treatment with testosterone is to individualize the dosing to resolve the symptoms while keeping adverse events to a minimum.[24]
 Oral and intramuscular preparations of testosterone are not recommended for women as they result in high fluctuations in levels.
 Similarly, subcutaneous implants are also not recommended due to the inability to titrate doses.
 Compounded testosterone cream is also not recommended because of the inability to regulate its concentration.
 Transdermal formulations, including patches, gel, cream, or spray, are preferred for use in women.
-Careful hand washing should be performed after applying formulations to the upper thigh, back of the calf, or buttocks.
-The starting dose of testosterone gel for women is 5 mg/day (0.5 ml), which is one-tenth the starting dose used in men.
-Small increases can be made up to 10 mg/day (1.0 ml) if needed.[24]
+Hand washing should be done after applying formulations to the upper thigh, back of the calf, or buttocks.
+The starting dose of testosterone gel for women is 5 mg/day (0.5 mL), which is one-tenth the starting dose used in men.
+Small increases can be made up to 10 mg/day (1.0 mL) if needed.[24]
+Baseline lipid panel and liver function testing should be initially obtained and monitored yearly with the use of testosterone therapy in women.
+Clinical benefits may be seen in 6 to 8 weeks, but 12 weeks of treatment may be needed to see maximum results.[24]
+Adverse events include acne, deepening of the voice, alopecia, adverse effects on lipid profile, and abnormal hair growth.
+On the other hand, testosterone is likely protective against the development of breast cancer.
+Therapy should be discontinued after 6 months if symptoms are not improved.
+Further studies on the long-term use of testosterone, adverse events, and metabolic and cardiovascular outcomes are needed.[49]

 Differential Diagnosis